12 Best Parks in Mississauga, Ontario

 If your four-legged, furry dog friend travels with you, they will be forever thankful to you for taking them to what many people consider the best urban dog park in Ontario.
 This huge dog park has bushes, hills, sand, pathways, and open spaces.
 Your dog will run out of energy before they've even scratched the surface of this place.

 The park has plenty of large open spaces for an impromptu game of football or to toss a Frisbee.
 Tennis players will appreciate the two lit courts located near the dog park.
-If you enjoy walking, Jack Darling Memorial Park is an excellent place to start a journey towards the beautiful and quiet Rattray Marsh.
+If you enjoy walking, Jack Darling Memorial Park is an excellent place to start a journey toward the beautiful and quiet Rattray Marsh.

 2. Richard's Memorial Park